 The products are available in select adult shops and massage parlors in Shenzhen, China.
 To date, 500 kilos of chontaduro have been used to produce massage oil (sold 3500 bottles), candles (sold 800 units), and an energy drink (sold 3,000 bottles).

 This professional campaign titled 'Flora for fauna' was published in Colombia in June, 2017.
 It was created for the brand: Colombian Ministry of Environment and Sustainable Development, by ad agency: Geometry Global.
 This Direct medium campaign is related to the Public Interest, NGO industry and contains 2 media assets.
-It was submitted almost 5 years ago.
+It was submitted over 6 years ago.